asathoor/bootstrap_f16_skeleton/README.md

 # wp petj_f16_bootstrap

-Quick'n dirty experimental bootstrap theme.
+**Quick'n dirty experimental bootstrap theme.**

 ## The Loop

+In this theme the loop is extremely simple.
 You may want to improve the loop, here are the options:

 * [The Loop Template Tags](https://codex.wordpress.org/Template_Tags)